f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst

 6. Select “control plane nodes” and “network configuration” and click “Next”

-    *Note :- For this demo we’re going with 1 Node and Static IP*
+    *Note: For this demo we’re going with 1 Node and Static IP*

 .. image:: ./assets/assets-ocp-infra/4.png

 7. In Section 2, provide DNS, Machine network and Default gateway and click “Next”

-    *Note :- If you’re not sure, please get these details from your network team and don’t use the below details as it is in screenshot*
+    *Note: If you’re not sure, please get these details from your network team and don’t use the below details as it is in screenshot*

 .. image:: ./assets/assets-ocp-infra/5.png

 8. Provide Host MAC Adress and IPv4 address and click “Next”

-    *Note :- For more than 1 nodes, you need to provide MAC and IPv4 address for all hosts*
+    *Note: For more than 1 nodes, you need to provide MAC and IPv4 address for all hosts*

 .. image:: ./assets/assets-ocp-infra/6.png

 9. Under the “Operators” section, click “Next”

-    *Note :- For more than 1 node, select “Virtualization” and proceed*
+    *Note: For more than 1 node, select “Virtualization” and proceed*

 .. image:: ./assets/assets-ocp-infra/7.png